sjmaple/lr-demo-provisioning/README.md

 Start a PHP cluster
 -------------------

-* in another terminal start the virtual machines:
+* in another terminal start the virtual machines, note that this takes a long time since Chef will run the provisioning scripts on each virtual machine and download the software that needs to be installed:

     ```bash
     $ vagrant up phpcluster php1 php2